miguelrincon/miguelrincon.github.io/_drafts/about-2017-js.md

 2018 is starting and I am excited about what the JavaScript ecosystem will be for developers.
-I am mostly excited because it this ecosystem, the feedback loop is closing, and both library authors and developers want and expect more stablility.
+I am mostly excited because it this ecosystem, the feedback loop is closing, and both library authors and developers want and expect more stability.

 #### 2016 had those new frameworks